 The WR Board advises the ETF Board on matters relating to retirement; approves or rejects administrative rules; authorizes or terminates disability benefits for non-teachers; and hears appeals of disability rulings.
-This board appoints four members to the ETF Board and one non-
+This board appoints four members to the ETF Board and one nonteaching member to the State of Wisconsin Investment Board.